clairedeboer/shoppies_frontend/README.md

 # Shoppies Frontend

 This application was built in React and allows users to search OMDB's API and nominate movies.
-There is a [Rails backend](https://github.com/clairedeboer/shoppies_backend) that allows a user to save their nominations list if they leave the page.
+I created a Rails backend [Rails backend](https://github.com/clairedeboer/shoppies_backend) that allows a user to save their nominations list if they leave the page.
 I used Semantic UI for styling.

 Shoppies is deployed via Netlify at: